 What are you most passionate about?

-Naturally, I’m quite passionate about advocating for better thyroid disease diagnosis and management for other patients.
+Naturally, I’m quite passionate about advocating for better thyroid disease diagnosis and management for other patients, it is always better to encourage people to find more information on the importance of the gland and its function within the body.
 Going un-diagnosed for so long, living with symptoms that were not necessary, as well as listening to other patients daily in a Facebook support group that I run really hammers home for me the importance of us all needing a voice and someone who can get it out there.
 [It’s important to share] what it is that we go through and what it is that we want and need [in order] to live a better quality of life.
 So that is really what I’m passionate about and I do that through writing and through various articles and blogs and informative pieces for not just my own website but other websites as well.

 When did you decide to get medical help?

-Essentially, I’ve been living with various symptoms since I was 16.
-I was eventually diagnosed at 21, a couple months before I turned 22, so it was quite a long time to be living with various symptoms [with] no reason or causes they were coming from.
+Essentially, I’ve been living with various Thyroid Symptoms since I was 16.
+I was eventually diagnosed at 21, a couple of months before I turned 22, so it was quite a long time to be living with various symptoms [with] no reason or causes they were coming from.
 These included: unexplained weight gain (despite eating quite healthfully and being quite active with exercise).
-Poor mental health, depression, and anxiety were very common themes in my life and kept coming around and as well as dry skin, acne, irregular periods, and anything from acid reflux to joint pain and muscle pain and spams.
+Poor mental health, depression, and anxiety were very common themes in my life and kept coming around and as well as dry skin, acne, irregular periods, and anything from acid reflux, requiring me to use medications like Zantac, to joint pain and muscle pain and spasms.
 The list is very long.
-There’s over 300 known symptoms of hypothyroidism.
+There are over 300 known symptoms of hypothyroidism.

 Who is your greatest source of support?